-White Mountain Peak is a high mountain peak at an elevation of 4.344m (14,252ft) above the sea level, located in the White Mountains of Mono County.
+White Mountain Peak is a high mountain peak at an elevation of 4.347m (14,261ft) above the sea level, located in Mono County, in the east central portion of the U.S. state of California.
 The peak is arguably California's easiest fourteener via jeep road.
 It's one of the highest roads of the USA.

 How to do the White Mountain Peak in CA?

 Located within the Inyo National Forest, a rough 4x4 dirt road past Barcroft Research Station leads directly to the summit of the mountain, also known as White Mountain.
 This is a long and windy road very bumpy.
 Access is restricted by a locked gate about 2 miles before Barcroft station, but White Mountain Research Station usually opens this locked gate at 3.560m (11,680ft) twice each year.
 This section of trail is not for the faint hearted – it is steep, and there are spots where a slip or fall could cause serious injury.
 The University of California operates a small hut at the summit called White Mountain Research Station Summit Laboratory.
 It's one of the highest roads of California.

 Is the road to White Mountain Peak in CA open?